The AI Maturity Gap: 87% Experimenting, 12% Operationalizing

 Government: Citizen Services and Operational Efficiency

-Government AI requires FedRAMP-authorized infrastructure, NIST AI RMF compliance, and often enhanced security clearances.
+Government AI requires FedRAMP-aligned consulting expertise infrastructure, NIST AI RMF compliance, and often enhanced security clearances.
 Key implementations:

 - Citizen service AI assistants — Azure Government-deployed conversational AI that handles common citizen inquiries, routes complex cases to human agents, and provides multi-language support.
 Built with strict content safety controls and full conversation audit trails.